Toloka/docs/en/guide/concepts/usecases.md

 {% endcut %}

+{% cut "How do I add response validation depending on a checkbox?" %}

 You can use JavaScript to add assignment validation depending on a checkbox.
 An example is provided in the “Search for information online” template.

 {% endcut %}

 {% cut "Can I limit the source of the photo to camera-only in a field task so that the Toloker can't upload a photo from anywhere else?" %}

-To open the camera instead of the gallery when the Toloker taps the image upload button, in the **Image upload button **component specify `camera=true`.
+To open the camera instead of the gallery when the Toloker taps the image upload button, in the **Image upload button** component specify `camera=true`.

 In the mobile apps, Tolokers can add photos from the default gallery (iOS) or Google photo (Android).
 To limit the capacity of adding online images, specify in the component `requiredCoordinates=true`.
 In this case, the system won't let the Toloker add images without geotags.

 [Learn more about setting up the image upload component](t-components/upload-picture.md) .

+{% endcut %}

 {% include [contact-support](../_includes/contact-support-help.md) %}